gloomyleo/cybertco/README.md

 - CLI: `cybertco` for one-command forecasting & reporting.
 - Ready for GitHub Actions CI and community contributions.

+> **CyberTCO** is your cybersecurity budgeting intelligence—plan CAPEX & OPEX, forecast multi‑year spend, and measure ROI, NPV, and payback.
+With ready‑to‑use templates, CLI simplicity, and automated charts, it turns raw numbers into board‑ready insights for smarter security investments.

 ## Quickstart
 ```bash
 # 1) Create venv & install